How to Spot Real Whole Grains

 Top Three Ways to Get Real Whole Grains

 • Be a skeptic: Many products are plastered with whole grain logos and claims.
 But the only logo that’s regulated is the one from the Whole Grains Council, which looks like a postage stamp and says “WholeGrainsCouncil.org” on the side.
-Other whole grain logos may mean the product has only a small portion of whole grains – and they certainly do not indicate a 100% whole grain product.
+Other whole grain logos may mean the product has only a small portion of whole grains – and they may always indicate a 100% whole grain product.

 The Bottom Line

 Are the grain products you’re eating really giving you the benefits of whole grains?
-Take a look at the grain products in your cupboards and you may be surprised what these tips reveal about the actual amount of whole grains they contain.
-Rather than relying on logos and claims, check the ingredients list for that simple word, “whole.”
-Then incorporate some whole grains into non-breakfast meals to add an extra whole grain serving to your day.
+Take a look at the grain products in your cupboards, such as crackers, biscuits, noodles etc and you may be surprised what these tips reveal about the actual amount of whole grains they contain.
+Rather than relying on claims, check the ingredients list for that simple word, “whole.”
+Then incorporate some whole grains into non-breakfast meals to add an extra serving to your day.

 Groceries, Nutrition 101